Our lobbying activity

 Lobbying for Animal Welfare legislation

-- : We support this bill which will better protect the welfare of farmed animals.
+Dogs (Protection of Livestock) (Amendment) Act: We supported the passage of this Bill as it attained Royal Ascent in.
+The Act will better protect the welfare of farmed animals.
 It includes vital updates to the existing legislation such as clarity on what constitutes ‘worrying’, and the expansion of police powers and sanctions against irresponsible dog owners.

 Scotland